Pink Panther Plant - Tradescantia &

 The Callisia repens pink panther plant is distinguished by the striking golden leaves of Callisia repens Gold and a unique combination of pink and green variegated leaves of the Pink Lady Callisia repens variegated.

-Like many other succulents, the pink panther plant also requires brighter, indirect light when grown indoorsIt thrives in a spot that receives bright, filtered sunlight for a few hours a day.
-Placing it near a north or east-facing window is usually ideal.
-Avoid exposing the plant to direct, intense sunlight as it can scorch the leaves.
 If you don't have access to ample natural light, you can also use artificial grow lights, such as fluorescent or LED lights, to provide the necessary light for the Callisia repens pink panther plant's growth.

 When grown outdoors, the Pink Panther plant enjoys partial shade or dappled sunlight.
-These plants require at least six hours of strong light each day to survive, although partial shade in the afternoon is often preferable - especially in hotter climates where the plant might become stressed by the intense heat of the afternoon sun.
+These plants require at least 4-6 hours of strong light each day to survive, although partial shade in the afternoon is often preferable - especially in hotter climates where the plant might become stressed by the intense heat of the afternoon sun.

-In bright light, its lavender-green leaves turn pink and variegated making it a true showstopper.
+In bright light, its lavender-green leaves turn pink and variegated, making it a true showstopper.
 It's crucial to place your pink panther succulents away from any areas with constant direct sunlight, as doing so could result in burned foliage.

 If the pink panther plant is not getting enough light, it may become leggy, which means that the stems will become long and thin, and the leaves may lose their variegated color.
 To prevent this, it's important to keep the plant in a location where it can receive plenty of light, but not direct sunlight.